ibm-cloud-docs/power-iaas/set-full-linux.md

 2. Open the Security groups for the VPC by navigation to IBM Cloud dashboard > VPC Infrastructure > Networks > Security groups.
 For more information about security groups, see [security groups](/docs/vpc?topic=vpc-using-security-groups).

 3. Select the security group that is attached to your proxy and add these port numbers: 443, 8443, 80, and 3128.
-Ensure that the IP address that you are asked to specify is the subnet CIDR of your private network for the Power Systems Virtual Server instance.
+Ensure that the IP address that you are asked to specify is the subnet CIDR of your private network for the {{site.data.keyword.powerSys_notm}} instance.
 To view the subnet CIDR in the IBM Cloud dashboard, go to the zone, click **Subnets**, identify the subnet that you will be using, and copy the CIDR.

 4. After the proxy is created, log in to the proxy instance and locate the subnet CIDR by completing the following steps: